geopozo/logistro/README.md

 All the fuctions in logistro to log, have this parameters:
 * `message` : Is the message of the log, this doesn't have default value
 * `tags` : This is a new strategy for from logistro, you can set tags for your logs to improve the debugging.
 The default value is `None`
-* `stream_output` : You can set the stream output for the structured logs (for human logs, you must set this with the logger with logging strategies).
-The default value is `sys.stderr`.

 #### The avaible functions are:
 * `debug1()`